Dreaming of planets: celestial messengers

 Astrological note: Mars in a dream is especially significant during Mars transiting the 1st or 8th house, or conjuncting the natal Sun.
 Aries and Scorpios recognize this image as their own.
 If Mars is currently retrograde — the dream says: energy turns inward.
 Time to reconsider exactly what you are fighting for.

 Warm.
 Golden.
 Magnetic.
+It shines gently — it does not blind, it calls.
 Venus or Jupiter in a dream is an image of abundance, beauty, expansion.
-If it is Venus — about love, about relationships, about the beauty of life.
-If Jupiter — about growth, about opportunities, about room to expand.
-Both images speak of something good that is entering your life — or poised to.
+Both speak of something positive that is entering or can enter your life.

-This image carries the voice of your Healer — that part which knows how to receive what is good.
+Through this light your Healer speaks: that part which knows how to receive what is good.
 To receive love.
 To receive generosity.
-The Healer looks at the golden planet and says: “Allow it.
+The Healer stretches open palms toward the golden planet: “Allow it.
 Simply allow this to be.”
+Brought down from planetary distance to the skin, the same generous warmth is what dreams describe as warm and gentle sunlight, falling directly on you.

 Ask yourself: “What good thing is knocking at my life right now — and do I allow myself to receive it?”